 Before you start picking shares, it’s important to build up a ‘tool kit’ that will enable you to evaluate and compare shares in the right way.
 With that in mind, here are some of the basic terms, metrics, and other things to know that will make the process easier and more effective.

 Basic investing terms to know

-- Bid/ask — When you read a share quote, you’ll generally see three prices.
-You’ll see the last trade price, as well as two other prices, called the ‘bid’ and ‘ask’.
+- Bid/ask — When you read a share quote, you’ll generally see 3 prices.
+You’ll see the ‘last trade’ price, as well as two other prices, called the ‘bid’ and ‘ask’.
 The bid price is the highest price someone is currently willing to pay for a stock.
-The ask price is the lowest price someone is currently willing to sell a share for.
+The ask price is the lowest price someone is currently willing to sell a share for

 - EPS — Short for earnings per share.
-If a company earned a profit of $1,000,000 during a quarter and has 1,000,000 shares of stock, its EPS would be $1.00.
-This is important in several of the valuation metrics we’ll discuss in the next section.
+If a company earned a profit of $1,000,000 during a quarter and has 1,000,000 shares on issue, its EPS would be $1.
+This is important in several of the valuation metrics we’ll discuss in the next section

 - Beta — This is a good metric to ensure shares fit within your particular risk tolerance.
 Beta is a measure of how reactive a share is to market movements.
-A share with a beta of 1.00 can be expected to generally move in line with the broader market.
-A beta of less than one indicates a share with lower volatility while a beta greater than one indicates a higher-volatility share.
+A share with a beta of 1 can be expected to generally move in line with the broader market.
+A beta of less than 1 indicates a share with lower volatility, while a beta greater than 1 indicates a higher-volatility share.

 Basic investing metrics

 There are dozens, if not hundreds, of potential investing metrics you could use to evaluate shares.
 Obviously, it’s not practical (or necessary) to go through all of them here.